How To Choose An Aviation Training Organisation.

 Even though airline operators hire licenced cabin crew members, these crew members will still be required to undertake additional training when they join an airline operator to ensure their own standard operating procedures are followed.
 The duration of this training will vary from operator to operator.

 There are many Aviation Training Organisations (ATO’s) in South Africa and you are advised to carefully select the one you choose.
-Check the credentials of the company you chose to do your training with.
+Check the credentials of the company you choose to do your training with.
 Suggestions and warnings include:

 Prospective cabin crew members are required to undergo x-rays and a medical assessment which forms part of the licencing process.
 Have this medical done prior to enrolling for training as this will avoid you paying training fees with an ATO which are normally not refundable should you be found medically unfit.
 Also check cost of the x-ray and examination prior to committing to a specific laboratory and Doctor.

 Ensure that the price you are quoted for by the ATO is inclusive of all modules and requirements to complete the licensing process.
 These charges include:

 • Security Training

 • South African Civil Aviation Authority Examination